holsee/EarthquakeKata/README.md

 ### Define `Monitoring`

-Provides access to information about all observatories
+Provides access to information about all observatories.

 #### Include functions to return:
   - The observatory with the largest average earthquake magnitude